Click Here to read, What Does The Bible Actually Tell us to do at Passover?

 Click Here to read, How Does Passover Reveal The Good News For All People?

-I started keeping Passover from scratch, determined to only do what the Bible said, but as you can see from my first link above, there isn’t really that much to do.
+I started keeping Passover from scratch, determined to only do what the Bible said, but as you can see from my first link above, there isn’t much to do.
 So over the years I’ve adapted some of the traditions of the Jewish Passover (Pesach) Seder (Order).

 Traditions put everyone on the same page and these traditions were set in place some time in the 2nd Century A.D. as a Passover memorial because the Temple in Jerusalem had been destroyed in 70 A.D.

-As believers in Jesus (Yehoshua) the Messiah (Anointed), we can connect the shadow of the Passover Lamb to the Spiritual Lamb of God, Who takes away the sins of the world, John 1:29 ESV.
+As believers in Jesus (Yehushua) the Messiah (Anointed), we can connect the shadow of the Passover Lamb to the Spiritual Lamb of God, Who takes away the sins of the world, John 1:29 ESV.

 The Traditional Passover Seder Reveals Messiah